Amrita Rao: Debut, breakthrough and success (2002–2006)

 In 2004, Rao starred in three films.
 Her first release of the year was Indra Kumar's adult comedy Masti, opposite Vivek Oberoi.
 The film featured an ensemble cast (Ajay Devgn, Vivek Oberoi, Riteish Deshmukh, Aftab Shivdasani, Lara Dutta, Tara Sharma, and Genelia D'Souza) and earned around ₹34.14 crore worldwide.
-The film received a positive response from critics, and also did well at the box office.
-Rao's performance as over-possessive wife was well-received by critics.
-Rao next had a supporting role in the Farah Khan action comedy Main Hoon Na, where she co-starred alongside Shah Rukh Khan, Suniel Shetty, Sushmita Sen, and Zayed Khan.
+The film received mixed reviews from critics and also did well at the box office.
+Rao's performance as the over-possessive wife was well received by critics.
+Rao next had a supporting role in the Farah Khan's masala film Main Hoon Na, where she co-starred alongside Shah Rukh Khan, Suniel Shetty, Sushmita Sen, and Zayed Khan.
 The film emerged as the second highest-grossing Indian film of 2004 with over ₹84 crore in revenue worldwide.
-Her role as an army officer's daughter Sanjana (Sanju) Bakshi earned Rao Best Supporting Actress, her second Filmfare award nomination.
+Her role as an army officer's daughter Sanjana (Sanju) Bakshi received positive reviews and earned her a nomination for the Filmfare Award for Best Supporting Actress.
 Her third and final release of 2004 was Milan Luthria's action drama Deewar.
 Rao had a minor role named Radhika, Akshaye Khanna's love interest.

 Rao co-starred in the 2005 drama Vaah!
 Life Ho Toh Aisi! alongside Shahid Kapoor.
 Critical response to the film was negative, although Rao garnered acclaim for her performance as a school teacher.
 That same year, Rao took the lead role in the John Matthew Matthan drama Shikhar, in which she portrayed Madhvi.
 She then appeared in the 2006 comedy Pyare Mohan, a film loosely based on the 1989 American film See No Evil, Hear No Evil, and her second collaboration with Vivek Oberoi.
 The movie received mixed reviews from critics; Rajeev Masand wrote, "Amrita hit career lows, producing the low-fashion chemistry".

-Rao played the female lead role in Sooraj R. Barjatya's romantic drama Vivah (2006).
+Rao played the female lead role in Sooraj R. Barjatya's romance Vivah (2006).
 The film depicted the journey of two individuals from engagement to marriage.
 In her fourth collaboration with Shahid Kapoor, Rao portrayed Poonam, a traditionally raised young woman.
-The film was given mixed reviews by most critics but became one of the highest-grossing films of the year, as well as Rao's biggest commercial success to date.
+The film received mixed reviews by critics but became one of the highest-grossing films of the year, as well as Rao's biggest commercial success to date.
 Taran Adarsh wrote, "Amrita Rao gets a new lease of life with Vivah.
 She looks the character and is splendid all through."
-At the 13th Star Screen Awards, Rao received a Best Actress nomination.
+Rao received a nomination for the Screen Award for Best Actress for her performance in the film.